SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 Sample local and international brews at one of these top San Francisco beer festivals.
-Many of these events offer a few hours of tasting some of the best craft brews around.

-Sampling Beers at an SF Beer Festival
+Sampling Beers at an SF Beer FestivalTasty beer at an SF beer festival

 Disclaimer: I receive a small commission from some of the links on this page.

-2. Beer Week
+2. SF Beer Week

-Location: Various locations all around San Francisco
+Location: Various locations

-Date: Early to Mid-February
+Date: Mid-February

-Learn More: Visit the February Calendar for More Details
+Learn More: Visit the February calendar for more details

 3. Brews on the Bay

 Brews on the Bay is an event held on board the S.S.
 Jeremiah O'Brien in Fisherman's Wharf.
 This WWII Liberty Ship is the perfect place to enjoy an afternoon of craft beers.
-This event is five hours long and includes an unlimited number of 8-ounce pours.
-There are usually more than 60 brews on tap from a variety of local brewers including 21st Amendment, Magnolia Brewing Company, and Fort Point Beer Company.

 The S.S.
 Jeremiah O'Brien stays docked during the event, so they can offer you gourmet goodies from some of the top food trucks in the area (not included in the price).